Azure/open-service-broker-azure/docs/developing.md

   done
 ```

-#### Running "Compliance" Tests
+#### Running OSB API Compliance Tests

-The Azure Service Broker implements the Open Service Broker API.
-To assert
+The Azure Service Broker implements the OSB API.
+To assert compliance with
-compliance with the API specification, the project includes a set of compliance
+the API specification, the project includes a set of compliance tests.
-tests using an automatic checker.
-These tests verify API response codes for
+These tests verify API response codes for various operations such as
-various operations such as provisionining, binding and deprovision.
-These tests
-use a mock service module.
+provisionining, binding and deprovision.
+These tests use a mock service module.

 To run the compliance tests: